PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 - Whom or which group might be disproportionally affected by this particular form of bias.
 - How can we mitigate this particular type of bias?

-When you are finished with the EDA, form groups of three, and proceed with the next question:
+When you are finished with the EDA, form groups of three, and proceed with the following question:

-__3b__ Pick at least three cards from A Designer's Critical Alphabet that will help you, and your team mates to make the Open Images dataset more 'inclusive'.
+__3c__ Pick at least three cards from A Designer's Critical Alphabet that will help you, and your teammates to make the Open Images dataset more 'inclusive'.
 Elaborate on your choice.
-Notify the lecturer, when finished.
+Notify the lecturer when finished.

 - [A Designer's Critical Alphabet](https://criticalalphabet.com/)